argrelay/argrelay/docs/dev_notes/code_style.md

 *   Use at least two words for identifiers.

-    For example, `run_mode` (or `RunMode`) instead of just `mode` (or `Mode).
+    For example, `server_action` (or `ServerAction`) instead of just `action` (or `Action`).

     This helps in refactoring and searching.
-Two words will significantly narrow down the scope excluding unwanted search hits to review.
+Two words are less likely to have the same meaning across the same repo and will significantly narrow down the scope excluding unwanted search hits to review.

 *   Prefer single file per class.